- 1 Week

 This 1900km round trip takes you to the best of Guatemala's Maya ruins, into its dense jungles and to some of its spectacular natural marvels, covering the center, east and north of the country.
 Really pushing, you might do it in two weeks; if you have four, you'll enjoy it even more.

-Start out northeastward from Guatemala City and then detour south into Honduras to see the great Maya site of Copán.
+Start out northeastward from Guatemala City, where you can enjoy great food, nightlife and culture and then detour south into Honduras to see the great Maya site of Copán.
 Don’t just make it a flying visit, though – Copán is a great town and there’s plenty to do in the surrounding countryside.
 Return to Guatemala and continue northeastward to another fine Maya site, Quiriguá, where you can marvel at the 10m-plus carved stelae and you may just have the place to yourself.
 From here move on to the curious Garifuna enclave of Lívingston on the sweaty Caribbean coast.
 Soak up the atmosphere in this entirely different corner of Guatemala and get in some beach time on the country’s finest beaches.
 Take a boat up the jungle-lined Río Dulce, stopping for a dip in the hot springs along the way before reaching Río Dulce town.
 Head north up Hwy 13 to chill out at Finca Ixobel before continuing to Flores, a quaint small town on an island in the Lago de Petén Itzá.
 From Flores, head for Tikal, the most majestic of all Maya sites.
 Spend a night at Tikal itself or nearby El Remate.
 While in the Flores/Tikal area, you should have time to take in further impressive Maya sites such as Yaxhá and Uaxactún.

-From Flores head southwest to the relaxed riverside town of Sayaxché, which is at the center of another group of intriguing Mayan sites – Ceibal, Aguateca and Dos Pilas.
+From Flores head southwest to the relaxed riverside town of Sayaxché, which is at the center of another group of intriguing Maya sites – Ceibal, Aguateca and Dos Pilas.
 The road south from Sayaxché is now paved all the way to Chisec and Cobán, jumping-off points for a whole series of pristine natural wonders, such as jungle-ringed Laguna Lachuá, the Grutas de Lanquín and the turquoise lagoons and waterfalls of Semuc Champey.
 Finally, make your way back to Guatemala City for your flight home.